 - Ear problems: Sometimes, common ear problems such as excessive ear wax (impacted cerumen) and glue ear (non-suppurative otitis media) can also cause loss of hearing.
 These problems tend to get better with treatment over time.

-- Injuries to the ear: Injury to the eardrum or sharp and pointy objects stuck in the ear canal can also cause hearing loss.
+- Injuries to the ear: Injury to the eardrum or sharp and pointed objects stuck in the ear canal can also cause hearing loss.

 - Common ear infections: Ear infections, such as chronic suppurative otitis media that is often characterized by persistent discharge of fluid from a perforation in the middle ear, can also cause hearing loss in children.